miladLiri/crawling-bot/README.md

 ## 📦 What’s Inside

-- `template.ino`: A logic template students can customize to control the robot.
+- `template.ino`: This is the starting point for your AI logic.
+Modify it to define how the robot should behave.
 - 3D models in Rhino and export formats for viewing or printing.
-- Firmware for the robot's microcontroller (e.g., Arduino or ESP).
 - Guides for assembly, deployment, and usage.
 - Diagrams and images for wiring and construction help.